mossnoah123/Drupal-Web-Page-Notification-Script/README.md

 ## Future Plans for this Project
 * Dynamically retrieve the frequency periods from the spreadsheet so that the verbage may be changed in the future without breaking the spreadsheet.
+* Add a dropdown list in the Maintenance Log sheet for Frequency Periods and verify that the value returned is still a string.